pinecoders/pinecoders.github.io/techniques/script_description/README.md

 Notes:
 - There is no inline equivalent for a monospace tag.
 - Some character combinations in Pine code will be interpreted and garbled in the parser's output.
-Be sure to test the output of your code blocks in private descriptions before publishing them.
+Be sure to test the output of your code blocks in private descriptions before publishing them by copyying the published result and trying to compile it in the Pine Editor.

 #### Bulleted lists